bigdoods/ifc-tech.org/docs/reference.md

 ## Extension References

-* [IFCowl](/docs/reference/extensions/ifc-owl/owl-overview/) - IFC schema to Web ontology Language.
-* [IFCmvd](/docs/reference/extensions/ifc-mvd/mvd-overview/) - Create a subset of the IFC schema for saving more focused files.
+The IFC schema have various representations and you can find them below.

-* [IFC EXPRESS](/docs/reference/extensions/ifc-express/express-overview/) - IFC schema in EXPRESS data modeling language
+* [IFC EXPRESS](/docs/reference/mappings/ifc-express/express-overview/) - IFC schema in EXPRESS data modeling language
-* [IFC EXPRESS-GRAPHICAL](/docs/reference/extensions/ifc-express/express-g-overview/) - IFC schema in EXPRESS GRAPHICAL data modeling language
+* [IFC EXPRESS-G](/docs/reference/mappings/ifc-express/express-g-overview/) - IFC schema in EXPRESS-G(GRAPHICAL) data modeling language.
-* [IFC XML](/docs/reference/extensions/ifc-xml/xml-overview/) - IFC schema in XML data modeling language
+* [IFC OWL](/docs/reference/mappings/ifc-owl/owl-overview/) - IFC schema to Web Ontology Language.
-* [IFC STEP](/docs/reference/extensions/ifc-step/step-overview/) - IFC schema in STEP physical data modeling language
+* [IFC XSD](/docs/reference/mappings/ifc-xsd/xsd-overview/) - IFC schema in XSD data modeling language

+## Subsets

+Subsets can be used to create a specific schema that may be suitable for a data exhange edge use-case.

+* [IFC MVD](/docs/reference/subset/ifc-mvd/mvd-overview/) - IFC Model-View-Definition - This method desribes how to create a subset using the ifc-doc tool.

+## Instances

+Single individual models representing buildigns can be represented in the following formats.

+* [IFC RDF](/docs/reference/instances/ifc-rdf/rdf-overview/) - A building representation with semantic detail.
+* [IFC SPF](/docs/reference/instances/ifc-spf/spf-overview/) - This is the physical file-format, also known as a STEP file.
+* [IFC XML](/docs/reference/instances/ifc-xml/xml-overview/) - A format designed to be read by machine and human.

 ## Glossary